arvodia/arvodia-cli/README.md

 You can also create PHP files in the `src/Arvodia/Command` folder, the files must be suffixed with Command, for example `NameCommand.php`, with a class of the same name as the file, the commands is automatically detected by arvodia-cli.

-The class must also contain an `execute()` method, the options passed in the command line will be injected into the parameters of the `execute()` function.
+The class must also contain an `execute()` method, the options passed in the command line will be injected into the parameters of the `execute()` function. in the functions you must always start with the require parameter then optional.

 ## Example
 ````